Shreeja-AirMetro/Github-Notes/Paper-Writing/In-network computing idea.md

 Standardization semantic and trustworthiness

-Scemantic Communication Current standards and regulation
+Semantic Communication Current standards and regulation